USPhoneBook Opt Out Guide

 Timelines, Verification & What to Expect

 After you submit a request, you typically receive a confirmation email and sometimes an on-page confirmation.
-Processing is often within 72 hours.
+Processing can take up to 72 hours, while BBB business responses mention 3–5 business days.
 If nothing changes after day 3, use the contact form or support email.
 Resubmit once with the same identifiers.
 Keep the confirmation email so you can reference your removal request later.

 Edge Cases & Troubleshooting